 The culture of many in Northern Ireland is typically associated with the culture of the United Kingdom (click here to see the ‘United Kingdom’ cultural profile for more information).
 The topic of Northern Ireland and Republic of Ireland relations continues to be a sensitive issue as there are various perspectives.
 To refer to someone from Northern Ireland as ‘Irish' can cause great offence.
 Yet some people in Northern Ireland consider themselves ‘Irish’ without qualification.
 It is important to recognise the complex relationship between both countries and to allow your counterpart to express their identity before making assumptions about their place of birth.

 Social Structure and Emigration

 Within Ireland, social hierarchies are widely disfavoured.
-There is an emphasis on egalitarianism and mateship, much like in Australia.
+There is an emphasis on egalitarianism and mateship.
 A person's level of education and wealth does not necessarily earn them status or respect.
 Instead, the Irish tend to emphasise one's efforts and hard work.
 Generally, there are not many social indicators that can define class distinctions in society.
 However, Ireland is not entirely without class categories.
-Indeed, social divisions do exist, particularly for the chronically unemployed and some marginalised populations such as the ethnic group of ‘Travellers' (sometimes known as ‘Tinkers').
+Social divisions do exist, particularly for the chronically unemployed and some marginalised populations such as the ethnic group of ‘Travellers' (sometimes known as ‘Tinkers').